mpfilbin/go-password-hasher/README.md

 ## Development

+### Verifying Commit Authorship and Integrity
+Each commit to the repository has been [signed with my PGP private key](https://en.wikipedia.org/wiki/Pretty_Good_Privacy#Digital_signatures).
+Github has [built-in verification features](https://blog.github.com/2016-04-05-gpg-signature-verification/); however, you are free to verify them yourself once you've clone this repository to your local machine.
+My public key is freely distributed and [may be found on most public key servers](https://pgp.mit.edu/pks/lookup?search=michael.filbin%40gmail.com&op=index&fingerprint=on).
+If you have a GPG implementation installed on your machine,  my public key from the key server and [follow these instructions on verification](https://git-scm.com/docs/git-verify-commit).

 ### Running Unit Tests
-All of `go-password-hashser`'s unit tests may be found alongside their implementation files and have a `_test.go` filename suffix.
-Tests may be executed on a per-package basies using `go test` from the commandline:
+All of `go-password-hasher`'s unit tests may be found alongside their implementation files and have a `_test.go` filename suffix.
+Tests may be executed on a per-package basis using `go test` from the command line:

 ```shell
 go test github.com/mpfilbin/go-password-hasher/password
 ```

 Alternatively, you may run all of the project's unit tests by executing `make test` from the project's root directory.
+If you want to have `go`'s test runner calculate the percentage of test coverage, you may run the tests with the coverage option by typing `make coverage` from the project's root directory.

+### Feedback and Defects
+I am a novice `go` developer, and you may find non-idiomatic expressions in my code.
+You may also find obvious bugs and faulty logic.
+Please feel free to submit feedback or ask questions via the [issues](https://github.com/mpfilbin/go-password-hasher/issues) section of this project's Github repository.